fenago/nlp-fundamentals/lab_guides/Lab_4.md

 ---

-Just like HTML, XML is another kind of markup language that stores data in between tags.
-XML stands for Extensible Markup Language.
-It is human-readable and extensible, that is, we have the liberty to define our own tags.
-Attributes, elements, and tags in the case of XML are similar to those of HTML.
-An XML file may or may not have a declaration.
+Just like HTML, XML is another kind of markup language that stores data in between tags.The following figure depicts what an XML file looks like:
-But, if it has a declaration, then that must be the first line of the XML file.
-This declaration statement has three parts: **Version**, **Encoding**, and **Standalone**.
-Version states which version of the XML standard is being used; Encoding states the type of character encoding being used in this file; Standalone tells the parser whether external information is needed for interpreting the content of the XML file.
-The following figure depicts what an XML file looks like:

 ![](./images/81.PNG)